Traditional Japanese Gifts For Japanese Culture Lovers!

 What is Arta Asiatica

 Arta Asiatica brings traditional Japanese designs for modern everyday life.
 We honor artisans and show respect for the ethnic traditional arts by bringing thoughtful designs for everyone who are not afraid of expressing themselves.test

 How Arta Asiatica Started

 Love for Traditional Japanese Art

 Hi, I am Miyuki (read as “me-YOU-key”), founder of Arta Asiatica.
-I am living in Nagoya, Japan.
+I am from Nagoya, Japan.
 I love the city of Nagoya, which has a rich history, the culture of the Tokugawa era, and lots of tea ceremony events.
 It fills me with happiness to be around so many coffee lovers and, most of all, to visit Osu-Kannon.

 This is the place where I came across Kimono Antiques.
 Filled with beautiful colors and patterns, each piece has its own story and drama.
 Some have a modern feel, while others fill you with nostalgia.
 Just by looking at them, you can experience the

 There is a sense of elegance, a refined quality of gracefulness that is so appealing to me.
 This is the beauty of Japanese art design to me.
 It is just like the Japanese beauty ( 日本の美 ), the Yamato Nadeshiko ( 大和撫子 ), and the Samurai (侍); they are influential, clever, and strong.
 Arta Asiatica creates a unique way to express the style of traditional Japan to modern everyday life.test

 In the southern part of Nagoya city, we have a small town called “Arimatsu,” famous for its kimono and textile wholesalers and “shibori” or tie-dye craftspeople.
 Arimatsu is renowned for high-quality shibori textiles, started in 1600 by eight families.

 Not knowing any details about this town, I decided to visit and attend the Arimatsu Shibori festival one day.
 I noticed there are many older people making shibori textiles.
 Shibori crafters have a pattern that only they can make.
 This pattern has been taken over for hundreds of years from their families.
 Unfortunately, the younger